jsqrt/bun-bundler/README.md

-# Bun-Bundler: Modern, Simple, and Ultra-Fast HTML Bundler
+# Bun-Bundler: Simple and Ultra-Fast HTML Bundler

 [![Bun](https://img.shields.io/badge/Bun-Compatible-brightgreen.svg)](https://bun.sh/)
 [![Node.js](https://img.shields.io/badge/Node.js-Compatible-brightgreen.svg)](https://nodejs.org/)

-Bun-Bundler is a powerful and efficient HTML bundler designed for modern web development.
+Bun-Bundler is a powerful and efficient Markup bundler designed for powerful devs.
 It offers a comprehensive solution for bundling and optimizing your web projects, with support for various technologies and features that streamline your development workflow.

 ## Key Features